-Management Reporting Responsibilities Defined
+Carrier Reporting Responsibilities Defined

-Management Assertions (if GAGAS is not applied).
-Carrier management is required to make written assertions about the carrier's compliance with specified FEHBP contract requirements and the effectiveness of the carrier's internal control over compliance with those requirements.
+Responsible Party Assertions (if GAGAS is not applied).
+The carrier is required to make written assertions about the carrier's compliance with specified FEHBP contract requirements and the effectiveness of the carrier's internal control over compliance with those requirements.